Best Colossal Weapon in Elden Ring

 →

-What is the highest damage colossal weapon in Elden Ring?
+What is the best colossal weapon in Elden Ring?

-Where do I find the Greatsword early in Elden Ring?
+Where do you find the Greatsword in Elden Ring?

-Are colossal weapons good in Elden Ring PvP?
+Are colossal weapons good in Elden Ring DLC?